Alteryx Geocoding App

 Use ZIP +4 Coder for Failed Records: By default, ZIP +4 Coder is enabled.

 Choose ZIP +4 Coder fields: Check the boxes next to the appropriate fields to append to the geocoded data table.
 Options on the right allow to Select All, Select Defaults, or to Clear All.
-See US ZIP9 coder Tool.
+Visit US ZIP9 Coder Tool for more information.

 Once your options are set, select Next.